fatih/koding-wiki/framework/input/KDInputValidator.md

 * **uri**: validate for URI, like URL's, paths,etc..
 * **regExp**: validate agains a custom regex rule

 Besides the rules you add custom error messages for each rule.
+Also you can specify for each validation a custom event (as shown in the example).